 Robert Meeropol is the younger son of Ethel and Julius Rosenberg.
 In 1953, when he was six years old, the United States Government executed his parents for “conspiring to steal the secret of the atomic bomb.”

-Robert’s memoir, AN EXECUTION IN THE FAMILY was published by St. Martin’s Press on the 50th anniversary of his parents’ executions.
-The book details his odyssey from Rosenberg son to political activist and leader of the Rosenberg Fund for Children.
+Robert’s memoir, AN EXECUTION IN THE FAMILY, was published by St. Martin’s Press on the 50th anniversary of his parents’ executions.
+The book details his odyssey from Rosenberg son to political activist and founder of the Rosenberg Fund for Children.